Introduction

 Example

-Here’s an example turn, starting with White’s Knight and Rook cards left on the table from the previous turn:
+Here’s an example turn, starting with White’s old knight and rook cards left on the table from the previous turn:

 Black is threatening to capture the king with two queen moves, so White should probably play a queen card to block.
 Black is also threatening White’s knight and bishop with two bishop moves, so White decides to play bishop and queen cards.